commercetools/commercetools-sync-java/src/main/java/com/commercetools/sync/inventories/README.md

 <!-- TODO: Ensure above paths to examples in a dedicated branch -->

-The sync results in a `ComplectionStage` that contains `InventorySyncStatistics` object.
-From a received instance you could check all the stats of the sync process, which included a report message, the total number of updated, created, failed, processed inventories and the processing time of the sync.
+The sync results in a `CompletionStage` that contains an `InventorySyncStatistics` object.
+This object contains all the stats of the sync process: a report message, the total number of updated, created, failed, processed inventory entries and the processing time of the sync in different time units and in a human readable format.

 <!-- TODO: Update above after resolving #23 -->
 <!-- TODO: Consider if getStatistics() is needed.
 Express your doubts in a #23 -->